25 GMAT Test-Day Tips

 TTP PRO TIP:

 Don’t leave any question unanswered.
-Use educated guessing where possible, but even blindly guessing is generally preferable to leaving a question unanswered.
+Use educated guessing where possible, but even blindly guessing is preferable to leaving a question unanswered.

-22) Don’t Worry If You Struggle With the First Question or Two
+Tip 23: Don’t Worry If You Struggle With the First Question or Two

 Of course, it would be desirable to recognize and easily solve the first few questions you encounter.
 However, if you can’t, or if the first few questions seem unusually abstract or difficult, don’t worry.